percona/everest-doc/docs/reference/known_limitations.md

 1. No downtime: delete locks.

+To address MongoDB backup failures caused by lock files without causing downtime, follow this process:

     a.
 Connect to your MongoDB database.
     b.
 Run `db.getSiblingDB("admin").pbmLock.find()` to see the list of database locks.
 If the list is empty, the scenario is not applicable.
     c.
 If the list was not empty, run `db.pbmLock.deleteMany({})`.